 Visiting such places helps you meet people in the natural self, and you can evaluate their skills without having to worry about pretense and individuals who rehearse for interviews.

-Such forums are likely to attract people who have the set of skills and talents you need.
-If you find the forums where the talents you are seeking hang out, commenting and being active on them will help you get all the information you need.
+Such forums are likely to attract people who have a set of skills and talents you need.
+If you find the forums where the talents you are seeking to hang out, commenting, and being active on them will help you get all the information you need.

 4. Identify Candidates Who Walk an Extra Mile to Get Your Attention

 Written resumes on a job search site are a common phenomenon, and they are tedious to screen.
 Nonetheless, looking for extra creativity in candidates is essential to get the best candidates for your job.

 One example of a candidate who goes the extra mile to get the job is an attached video to back up their resume.
 A video will help you identify whether the candidate can express himself fluently and how well he’s mastered the skills relevant to the job position.